mpv-player/mpv/DOCS/man/options.rst

     Use ``--help=audio-exts`` to see default extensions.

 ``--audio-file-paths=<path1:path2:...>``
-    Equivalent to ``--sub-file-paths`` option, but for auto-loaded audio files.
+    Analogous to ``--sub-file-paths`` option, but for auto-loaded audio files.

     This is a path list option.
 See `List Options`_ for details.